suncoast-devs/handbook/lessons/cs-api-servers/index.md

 The other way we discussed giving information to an API was as part of the URL itself.

-Lets make an API for rolling die.
-We will start with making and endpoint `/dice`.
+Let's make an API for rolling die.
+We will start with making an endpoint `/dice`.
 To follow our convention we will make a `DiceController.cs` file (e.g. the `dice` from `/dice` is converted to CamelCase and we tack on `Controller`) and inside we define a `DiceController` class.